joecupano/radiodash/README.md

    ```
    pi@pi:~$ git clone https://github.com/joecupano/radiodash
    ```
+Familiarize yourself with the files and sub-directories, the README file sin each subdirectory and the comments within the files themselves.

-## High-Level Overview
+## Overview

-After the repo has been cleaned, you will have the following files:
+After the repo has been cloned, you will have the following files:

    ```
+     radioDASH_account.py                          User Account Generator tool
-       radioDASH_INDEX.html
+       radioDASH_INDEX.html                        Dashboard HTML Page
-   radioDASH_ws-server.py
+   radioDASH_ws-server.py                          Web Server (HTTPS and Websocket)
+     radioDASH-example.png                         Sample screen seen in this README.md
+                README.md                          What you are readin now
-                   cfg > radioDASH.json
+                   cfg > radioDASH.json            Radio Config file in JSON format
-                         radioDASH.crt
+                         radioDASH.crt             SSL certificate (self-signed)
-                         radioDASH.key
+                         radioDASH.key             SSL key
+                         radioDASH.pwf             User Account Password file
-                   css > radioDASH_INDEX.css
+                   css > radioDASH_INDEX.css       Dashboard CSS page
+                         radioDASH_LOGIN.css       Login CSS Page
-                    js > radioDASH_index.js
+                    js > radioDASH_index.js        Client-side Javascript
-                  msgs > radioDASH.msgs
+                  msgs > radioDASH.msgs            Output file from radio process
-                static > favicon.ico
+                static > favicon.ico               Browser Favicon
+                         radioDASH_LOGIN.html      LOGIN HTML Page
    ```

-Out of these files, the core functionality is with radioDASH-ws_server.py running and serving radioDASH.html (HTML), radioDASH.css (CSS), radioDASH.js (JS) from the directories they are stored with.
+Setup the Webserver to run on start-up as non-root user.
+The webserver uses SSLv3/TLS only.

-The framework uses SSLv3/TLS only.
-A untrusted self-signed certificate and server key are provided (radioDASH.crt and radioDASH.key) but it is HIGHLY RECOMMENDED these be replaced with your own trusted credentials.
+A untrusted self-signed certificate and server key are provided (radioDASH.crt and radioDASH.key) but it is HIGHLY RECOMMENDED these be replaced withyour own trusted credentials.
 Know until you have done that you will see (harmless) iostream errors from STDOUT from the websocket server.

+On start-up the webserver reads the radio config file (radioDASH.json) into memory.
+A scheduler runs every 111ms looking at the radioDASH.msgs file to see if it has changed.
+If it has changed the webserver will send a websocket message to any connected browsers sending the message in the file.
+This task is setup as a demo only of the scheduler and multiprocessing functionality for you to integrate with your radio devices/processes.

+When a browser first connects to the webserver at https://<yourhostname>:8000 it is redirected to /login and the radioDASH_LOGON.HTML pages.
+The page will ask for a user and password that should already be in the cfg/radioDASH.pwf file.
+For testing purposes admin:admin, radio:radio, and radiodash:radiodash are already loaded in the file.
+Be sure to use the user account generator tool (radioDASH_account.py) to create your own user:passwords and delete the existing ones.

-Browsers always look for a favicon hence the inclusion of favicon.ico in the static folder so there are no unecessary errors to be distracted with.
+Once authenticated, a (secure) session cookie is created and the browser is redirected to the dashboard (radioDASH_INDEX.html) Browsers always look for a favicon hence the inclusion of favicon.ico in the static folder so there are no unecessary errors to be distracted with.

 ### Dashboard Layout (HTML and CSS)